-Painted on the staircase where we once posed, my sister and I appear life-size, but ghostlike.
+Painted on a staircase built to be like the one where we once posed, my sister and I appear life-size, but ghostlike.
 This work is part of a series which feature snapshot-derived paintings on a three-dimensional environments.
-From one angle the painted areas coalesce into the image on the left.
+From one angle the painted areas coalesce into the first image on the left.
 However, from all other angles, the view of a coherent image falls apart into discontinuous or overlapping, often trapezoidal sections.
-The image disintegrates spatially similar to the way a (photographed) event dissolves in time.
-As the painted figures form and dissolve, they suggest memories emerging and fading.
+For me the image disintegrates spatially similar to the way a (photographed) event dissolves in time.
+As the painted figures form and dissolve, they suggest memories, or perhaps thoughts, emerging and dissipating.